|Black and Green:

 Transmission swap: 1993 Civic CX (see below for details of the mod) with 93K miles on it (March 2013).

 Speedometer calibration: With the 13" tires I had a I also see a very slight speed over count.
 But with the 15" tires I am seeing a significant speed undercount of something like 7%.
-The 1996-1998 Honda Service Manual says the gauge reports 60mph when the VSS turns 1,025rpms and the 1992-1995 manual says 60 mph at 1026 rpms of the VSS.
-The speedometer gears in the two transmissions both measure 90.6mm using vernier calipers.
+The 1996-1998 Honda Service Manual says the speedometer reads 60mph when the Vehicle Speed Sensor (VSS) turns 1,025rpms and the 1992-1995 manual says 60 mph at 1026 rpms of the VSS.
+The speedometer gears in the 1998 and 1993 transmissions both measure 90.6mm using vernier calipers.
 So the differences in speed and distance calculations are due to wheel/tire size combinations and the imprecision of the VSS/Speedo from the factory.(cite)

 Engine type: D16Y7 (106hp/103tq)